 - Laying the Foundation – Discount Rate Discussion for Value Investors

 - Using Discount Rates like an Everyday Investor

 - Defining Cost of Capital aka Discount Rates

-- The Future Value Of A Company
+- Calculate the Future Value

-- The Present Value Of A Company
+- The Present Value of a Company

 - Select a Discount Rate and Discount it Back